Billionaire Chinese developer paid others for 'unlawful activities' - U.S.

+* Says to consider proposal to issue unsecured, redeemable, non-convertible debentures on private placement basis Source text for Eikon: Further company coverage:

-NEW YORK The right-hand man to a billionaire Chinese real estate developer arrested by U.S. authorities for smuggling $4.5 million into the country has admitted the money was used to pay people for "unlawful activities," a federal prosecutor said.
+NEW YORK, Sept 22 The right-hand man to a billionaire Chinese real estate developer arrested by U.S. authorities for smuggling $4.5 million into the country has admitted the money was used to pay people for "unlawful activities," a federal prosecutor said.

 Jeff Yin, who worked for Macau developer Ng Lap Seng, made those statements during a post-arrest interview on Saturday with U.S. law enforcement, prosecutor Daniel Richenthal told a federal judge in Manhattan.